parkerbath/Astro_fall/README.md

 considering the diagonal elements we have value 1 for rows corresponding to 'Laying' and 'Walking'.<br>
 while 'sitting' has value of only 0.87.
 In the row 2nd row and 3rd column we have value 0.12 which basically means about 12% readings of the class sitting is misclassified as standing.

+The LSTM Model was adapted from https://github.com/srvds/Human-Activity-Recognition and I have to give them full credit for coming up with the right window to train the models.
+In the future, I plan to further fine tune this model to work with wearable sensors instead along with training/testing the model with more samples

 #### LSTM Model